A guide for parents in Canada

 Who to contact

-In Newfoundland and Labrador, the Department of Education and Early Childhood Development is responsible for child care, early childhood learning and development, the kindergarten to grade 12 school system, and public libraries.
+The Department of Education and Early Childhood Development is responsible for child care, early childhood learning and development, the K - 12 school system, and public libraries.

-The Child Care Services Subsidy Program is available to eligible families to help cover the full or partial cost of child care.
-The subsidy program is administered through regional offices of the Department of Education and Early Childhood Development.
+The Child Care Services Subsidy Program can cover the cost of child care for eligible families.
+It is administered through the Department of Education and Early Childhood Development’s regional offices.

 Finding child care